Ekrem İmamoğlu: 2019 mayoral elections

 The CHP again nominated İmamoğlu for the 2019 Istanbul mayoral election on 18 December 2018.
 Both the Good Party, which formed an alliance with the CHP, and Peoples' Democratic Party (HDP) declined to nominate candidates, which may have increased support for İmamoğlu.

 In the run-up to the elections, his campaign received worldwide attention for its mild-mannered and unifying approach, resulting in a narrowing of opinion polls against his rival, People's Alliance candidate Binali Yıldırım.
 The election was held on 31 March 2019, with İmamoğlu defeating AK Party candidate Binali Yıldırım by roughly 25,000 votes according to the election day totals released by the Supreme Electoral Council.
-Following his upset victory in which the ruling AKP significantly outspent him and received more media coverage, İmamoğlu was called a rising star in Turkish politics and a potential candidate to challenge Recep Tayyip Erdoğan in the 2023 Turkish presidential election.
+Following his upset victory in which the ruling AK Party significantly outspent him and received more media coverage, İmamoğlu was called a rising star in Turkish politics and a potential candidate to challenge Recep Tayyip Erdoğan in the 2023 Turkish presidential election.

 The AK Party disputed the election results on behalf of its candidate, alleging that invalid votes may have swayed the election, and erected large posters in the city proclaiming Yıldırım as the election's winner. İmamoğlu, in turn, accused the AK Party of being "bad losers."
 Following a government-backed recount, İmamoğlu's lead was reduced to roughly 16,000 votes.

-Mayor of Istanbul
+Mayor of Istanbul (2019–present)

-İmamoğlu was sworn in as Mayor of Istanbul on 17 April, 17 days after the election, following the conclusion of all recounts.
+İmamoğlu was sworn in as Mayor of Istanbul on 17 April 17 days after the election, following the conclusion of all recounts.
 His mayoral tenure came to an end when on 6 May 2019, the Supreme Electoral Council annulled the election results and removed him as Mayor of Istanbul.
-According to the YSK, the decision was taken because some presiding officers and polling staff were not civil servants.
+According to the YSK (Turkish Council of Elections), the decision was taken because some presiding officers and polling staff were not civil servants.
 Turkish law stipulates they must be civil servants.
 However, many have called this action as a move to undo the will of the voters, who handed a narrow but fiercely contested victory to the opposition candidate.
 Ali Yerlikaya was named the interim mayor by the Interior Ministry of Turkey on 7 May 2019.

 A new election was held on 23 June 2019, in which İmamoğlu was re-elected as the mayor of Istanbul, with a lead of more than 800,000 votes this time.
 Following his second loss to İmamoğlu, Yıldırım conceded defeat and also congratulated İmamoğlu on his re-election as mayor of Istanbul.
 Erdoğan also congratulated İmamoğlu and acknowledged that he won the election. İmamoğlu was then sworn into office on 27 June 2019.
 The same day he also received his mayoral certificate for the second time.